ROBOTIS-GIT/emanual/docs/en/software/rplus1/motion.md

 ### [Joint Softness](#joint-softness)

-Joint softness is used to set the compliance of the Dynamixel.
+Joint softness is used to set the compliance of DYNAMIXEL.
 The pros and cons of different joint softness values are as follows:
 - When the joint softness is big
   - Pro: Movement is smooth.
 Used for fluid movements, such as dancing.